Tinka8ell/TechReturnersMarsRoverKata/README.md

 * IntVector2D - x & y container

 On top of this, we will have a main method class to act as the console device.
+To keep things clean we will put everything in its own package: com.tinkabell.rover

+## Testing Strategy

+Of course, we will be using TDD, but what do we need to support this?
+As much of the class data is private, and we don't want to break encapsulation, I will add protected inspectors, so we can see (but not touch) internal state to check void returning methods have changes state.
+There is no point in calling them if they do nothing!

+In addition to this, many of the methods take integer and character inputs as space separated Strings.
+This will mean that there will be input format validation, so we will have to check for correct Invalid Input Exceptions (whatever they will be, but probably runtime exceptions) being thrown.

+As the classes and supporting test classes evolve, they will be documented in the Git commit history.